 Dandelion (Taraxacum officinale) is an ornamental weed.
 That’s right, ornamental.
 But those golden yellow blooms quickly turn to fluffy seed heads that disperse in the wind (or with the breath of a giddy toddler blowing the seeds into the air).
 Before you know it, you’ve got a field of these invasive plants where once grew a promising lawn.
 It should be noted that young dandelions (on non-treated lawns only, please) are actually a nutritious addition to spring salads, adding a touch of bitterness for more character.
 You can remove the plants by hand with a forked dandelion weeder or spot spray with a broadleaf herbicide.
 Learn more about killing weeds.

 Sometimes a “weed” is not necessarily a weed.
 Such is the case with wild violets (Viola sororia), which are a fine addition to a naturalistic garden.
 Mass them in woodland and wildflower gardens and enjoy.
 They even grow contentedly beneath black walnut trees.
 Although they don’t spread by underground root structures, wild violets do freely self-seed to the point of behaving as invasive plants in the lawn.
 In that case, remove by hand or spot spray with broadleaf herbicide.
-Learn how to eliminate weeds from your lawn using the best weed killers.
+Learn this useful hack to get rid of the invasive plants in your yard.

 Creeping Charlie (Glechoma hederacea) makes one heckuva groundcover — thick, tough, adaptable to sun or shade, and it even has violet-purple flowers in late spring.
 Oh, did we mention vigorous?
 That’s the problem, really.
 Creeping Charlie, also known as ground ivy, runs roughshod through the garden, forming a dense mat and smothering other plants.
+Struggling with this invasive plant?
+Using these tips might just save the day and help you in getting rid of Creeping Charlie.
 You can dig it up, but don’t try to compost it because the stem fragments can re-root.
-You can also treat these invasive plants with a broadleaf herbicide, but you may need to make several applications over the course of several weeks.
+You can also treat them with a broadleaf herbicide, but you may need to make several applications over the course of several weeks.
 Mulching garden beds is also a good solution.
 Learn how to use mulch to control weeds.